fflewddur/archivo/README.md

 * Supported operating systems:
   * Mac OS X 10.7.3 and higher
   * Windows Vista and higher
-  * Any Linux system with Java 8, FFmpeg 2.8 or higher, HandBrake 0.10.2 or higher, and Comskip 0.81.89 or higher.
-The FFmpeg, HandBrake, and Comskip executables must all be in the same directory (e.g., /usr/local/bin), and Archivo needs to be run with the `-tooldir` parameter specifying this directory (e.g., `java -jar /path/to/archivo.jar -tooldir /usr/local/bin`).
+  * Any Linux system with Java 8, FFmpeg 2.8 or higher, HandBrake CLI (command-line interface) 0.10.2 or higher, and Comskip 0.81.89 or higher.
+The FFmpeg, HandBrake CLI, and Comskip executables must all be in the same directory (e.g., /usr/local/bin) with the names "ffmpeg", "handbrake", and "comskip", and Archivo needs to be run with the `-tooldir` parameter specifying this directory (e.g., `java -jar /path/to/archivo.jar -tooldir /usr/local/bin`).

 ## Downloads
 The latest release of Archivo can be found at https://github.com/fflewddur/archivo/releases.
 We provide packages for Windows and Mac OS X. Archivo also runs on Linux, but we do not currently provide pre-compiled Linux packages.